Presentation Sisters in Ministry

 Sister Pegge joined the team of Caminando Juntos in June 2014, after having served the Latino culture many years in other ministries.
 She spent extensive time living and serving in Mexico, as well as in other states in the U.S. She provides support services in the areas of immigration case management, educational programming, and front desk support, and she also teaches in our English program for Spanish-speaking adults.
 More recently, Sister Pegge has been a resource to parents and potential sponsors of unaccompanied minor children, serving as a case manager who helps families navigate the complicated process of being reunited with their children on the border.

-Astrid joined the team in January 2015 as the welcoming heart of our ministry.
-She is originally from Guatemala, but has spent most of her life in Sioux Falls.
-Astrid offers a wealth of knowledge of community resources and is a trusted presence to the Latino community.
-She assists clients with needs such as accessing healthcare, paying medical bills, finding employment resources, filling out applications, and other basic necessities.
-In addition, Astrid serves as a public notary, provides fingerprinting services, and transitional housing to women and children in domestic abuse situations.
-Astrid is married with one child and is a foster parent to dozens of other children.
+Kathy joined the team in 2019 as the welcoming heart of our ministry.
+She was born in Boston but grew up in El Salvador.
+She moved to Sioux Falls in 2008, where she completed her high school education.
+Kathy offers a wealth of knowledge on community resources and is a trusted presence for the Latino community.
+She assists clients with needs such as accessing healthcare, paying medical bills, finding employment and community resources, filling out applications, and accessing other basic necessities.
+Kathy loves helping others and is fully bilingual.
+She is married with two children.